Oracle LiveSources Overview

-- Apply LiveSource Resync – Applying rge Resync data will perform one more incremental backups from the source database to ensure up to date data, and recreate the LiveSource instance while preserving all the configurations.
+- Apply LiveSource Resync – Applying the Resync data will perform one more incremental backups from the source database to ensure up-to-date data, and recreate the LiveSource instance while preserving all the configurations.
 This operation requires downtime for the LiveSource.

 - Discard LiveSource Resync – If the prepared resync data is no longer needed or resync has become obsolete (for example, another controlled change has been done on the source database), you can discard the current resync data with Discard LiveSource Resync.
 The next Resync will refetch data from the source database.

 Pre-requisites: Configuration and Installation of Staging Environments To Host a Standby Database

 The LiveSource feature requires an Active Data Guard license.
 Delphix uses Active Data Guard to replicate changes from the source database that it creates on the staging environment.

 LiveSource requires a Data Guard connection between the source and the standby database which utilizes TNS listeners associated with the databases.